xpepper/discovering-ai/README.md

 ## Intros

 - **["Generative AI in a Nutshell - How to Survive and Thrive in the Age of AI"](https://www.youtube.com/watch?v=2IK3DFHRFfw)**
-  - Essentially an entire day's AI course condensed into 18 minutes of drawing & talking.
+  - A full-day AI course crammed into 18 minutes of drawing & talking.
 Target audience: Everyone.

 - **["How AI Works 🤖🔎"](https://www.zaxis.page/p/how-ai-works)**
-  - A nice article to understand how LLMs work in a non-technical way, using a simple analogy of meal planning to explain complex AI concepts.
+  - A nice article that explains how LLMs work in a non-technical way, using a simple analogy of meal planning to explain complex AI concepts.

 - **[Intro to Large Language Models - YouTube - Andrej Karpathy](https://www.youtube.com/watch?v=zjkBMFhNj_g)**
-  - The must-view video for a solid introduction to LLMs.
+  - The must-view video for a good and solid introduction to LLMs.

 - **["ChatGPT Prompt Engineering for Developers"](https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/)**
-  - A well-made, free hands-on course that teaches prompt engineering best practices for application development, different ways to use LLMs, and how to iterate on prompts.
+  - A well-made free hands-on course that teaches prompt engineering best practices for application development, different ways to use LLMs, and how to iterate on prompts.

 - **["An Example of LLM Prompting for Programming"](https://martinfowler.com/articles/2023-chatgpt-xu-hao.html)**
   - Xu Hao uses chain of thought and general knowledge prompting with ChatGPT when writing self-testing code.